 So twice a year (early February – UGH! and late August - ugh), Ross and I would travel up to Iqaluit through Ottawa, service the site there and head on up to Resolute Bay.
 It could be real nice.
 Cold, but beautiful.
 And that was August.
 In February, it was colder than we humans were ever meant to know about.
 Most of us don’t and if we’re lucky, never will.
 Beautiful, still.

 Resolute Bay is (was?
 I don’t know today) a community at 74N 94W.
 Total occupancy 198 persons.
 70% Inuit?
 The balance non-Inuit.
 Average age – 35, or so it seemed.
 The demographic detail required to sound credible at this point is not in my memory.
 Sorry.
 I’m just a tourist.
-Resolute Bay is still a jumping off point for exploration for oil and gas, minerals and as you are probably aware, on the Northwest Passage – Lancaster Sound, in fact.
+Resolute Bay was a jumping off point for exploration for oil and gas, minerals and as you are probably aware, is on the Northwest Passage – Lancaster Sound, in fact.
 Unlike much of the Canadian Arctic this place had close to 100% employment.
 So lots of tourism.
 But not in the winter.

 Next morning I got up when my cell phone (Yes!
 Cellular coverage in Resolute Bay) woke me, dressed, tapped on Ross’ door and we proceeded down to the kitchen.

 No guests were there, just us and the usual gang running South Camp Inn – Kendra, the manager, a cleaner, the cook - Annie, some admin staff, some mechanics and heavy equipment operators and Aziz.
 Aziz, former owner of SCI, jack of all trades and master of all he surveyed.
 Few people knew he was a surveyor, too.
 An old friend.